xiyuansun/realEstAnalytics/README.md

 #> #   rentzestimate_high <dbl>
 ```

-If you want more detailed information on a specific property, you can specify the ZPID and return the results with `GetUpdatedPropertyDetails`:
+If you want more detailed information on a specific property (such as utilities, appliances, and other building information), you can specify the ZPID and return the results with `GetUpdatedPropertyDetails`:

 ``` r
 GetUpdatedPropertyDetails(zpid=2084934591 ,